noahehall/theBookOfNoah/0current/hashicorp/consul.md

 - control plane: enables you to register, query and secure services deployed across a network
 - data plane: processes data requests
 - mTLS: mutual transport layer security
-- service mesh: connect and managet network services
+- service mesh: connect and managet service-to-service communication
 - north-south traffic: refers tot he flow of data into and out of a specific env
+- east-west traffic: refers to inter-env traffic, or federated service-mesh traffic (across datacenters)
 - service catalog: single source of truth for available services in the service registry
 - client-side discovery: consumers are responsible for determining the access information of service instances and load balancing requests between them: query catelog > select a service > make request to service
 - server-side discovery: consumers use an intermediary to query the catalog and make requests: query consul > consul queries the catelog > consul load balances requests to service instances